 Gas-Fired Heat Pump | $3,000–$6,000 | $1,300–$2,000 |

-Here are a few factors to consider when reviewing pricing of heat pump units:
+Here are a few factors to consider when reviewing the pricing of heat pump units:

-- Seasonal Energy Efficiency Ratio (SEER): This is an efficiency rating metric that each manufacturer discloses to help homeowners choose the most efficient and sustainable HVAC systems.
+Each manufacturer discloses this efficiency rating metric to help homeowners choose the most efficient and sustainable HVAC systems.
 The SEER number shows how efficiently a heat pump cools a home.
 Typical SEER ratings fall between 14 and 24, with the higher number being the most efficient.

-In addition to a heat pump’s type, size, and energy efficiency rating, you should consider some additional factors before making a decision.
+You should consider some additional factors before making a decision, in addition to a heat pump’s type, size, and energy efficiency rating.
 We’ve compiled these considerations below to help you budget for the project’s total cost.

 Duct System

-The cost of heat pump installation can significantly increase if your home doesn’t currently have ductwork.
+The heat pump installation cost can significantly increase if your home doesn’t have ductwork.
 Air duct installation costs $250–$12,000, depending on your home’s size.
 You may also have to pay for air duct cleaning if your ductwork hasn’t received maintenance in a long time.
 However, if your home is smaller, you can avoid extra fees for ductwork by installing a ductless mini-split.

 Location and Climate

 Your local climate determines the heat pump’s needed power output and size.
-You can use a smaller, less powerful unit in warmer climates, such as the southern United States.
+In warmer climates, such as the southern United States, you can use a smaller, less powerful unit.
 Moderate climates still benefit from a heat pump, but you’ll require a larger, more powerful unit for spring.
 If you live in a cold climate, we recommend seeking out other heating methods for your home, such as an electric furnace.

 Permits